 - Save Time – Would you rather spend a few minutes brushing, or a few hours sitting in a dentist’s chair?

-- Avoid the Dentist – Hate gong to the dentist?
+- Avoid the Dentist – Hate going to the dentist?
 Taking preventative dental care seriously means that you only have to visit the dentist occasionally, and when you do go you can avoid drills, shots, and pain

 - Avoid Secondary Problems – Most dental problems get worse the longer they are left untreated.
 Keeping your teeth and gums healthy at all times helps you avoid minor problems and ensures they never turn into major problems.